 Project Coordination Meeting

 - All interested parties must attend a Project Coordination Meeting.
 This ensures you have the information on how the City will interact with you and/or your Municipal General Contractor to make the inspections and warranty process run smoothly.
-The Permit Coordinator will schedule this meeting for you once we have received signed construction plans, an approved escrow or letter of credit and the appropriate reports (traffic study, soils/geotech report, final utility report and final drainage report). *Please note, these meetings will only be held on Thursday mornings between the hours of 8am and 12pm and must be scheduled 5 business days ahead of time.
+The Engineering Coordinator will schedule this meeting for you once we have received signed construction plans, an approved escrow or letter of credit, a site disturbance permit has been applied for (if necessary) and the appropriate reports (traffic study, soils/geotech report, final utility report and final drainage report). *Please note, these meetings will only be held via Zoom on Thursday mornings between the hours of 8am and 12pm and must be scheduled 5 business days ahead of time once all requirements have been met.

 How do I apply for these permits

-The permit application will be created by the City of Arvada Permit Coordinator and emailed to the developer/general contractor once we have signed civil construction plans, an approved escrow or letter of credit (LOC) and a Project Coordination Meeting has been held.
+The permit application will be created by the City of Arvada Engineering Coordinator and emailed to the developer/general contractor once we have signed civil construction plans, an approved escrow or letter of credit (LOC), a site disturbance permit has been applied for (if necessary) and a Project Coordination Meeting has been held.
 The completed application (which must include job value for collection of sales and use tax, see below for more information) will need to be signed by the developer/general contractor that carries an active Municipal General Contractor license and submitted back to email@example.com.
 If the developer and the general contractor are different a General Contractor sign on form will also need to be submitted.
 Permit applications must be accompanied by a traffic control plan where necessary to complete the work.
 Also, if CDOT permits are required, these must be submitted with your application.

 How do I pay for these permits

-Once approved, you will be notified by email that the permit is ready for payment.
+Once the Project Coordination meeting has been held and your traffic control plan (if necessary) and permit application have been approved, you will be notified by email that the permit is ready for payment.
 This permit can be paid for by logging into your AEC account at www.arvadapermits.org/etraki3/.
-Once the permit fees have been paid, your permit status will be set to Required Field Meeting.
+Once the permit fees have been paid, your permit status will be set to Field Meeting Required.

 Field meetings are required prior to starting public improvements

-Field Meetings: Once the Project Coordination Meeting has been completed and the DEV permit is approved and paid for, the Municipal General Contractor must request a Subsurface Field Meeting before utility inspections can be scheduled on the DEV permit and then a Surface Field Meeting once utilities are complete and the proper reports (concrete and asphalt mix designs, final pavement design and traffic materials) have been submitted and approved.
-These reports and requests must be emailed to firstname.lastname@example.org at least 5 business days prior to these meetings being scheduled.
+Field Meetings: Once the Project Coordination Meeting has been completed, the DEV permit along with necessary traffic control plans is approved and paid for and a site disturbance permit has been issued and has had an initial passing inspection, the Municipal General Contractor must request a Subsurface Field Meeting before utility inspections can be scheduled on the DEV permit.
+The Contractor/Developer can request a Surface Field Meeting once utilities are installed and the proper reports (concrete and asphalt mix designs, compaction reports, final pavement design and traffic materials) have been submitted and approved.
+These reports and submittals must be emailed to firstname.lastname@example.org as soon as possible so they can be routed and reviewed.
+Once all required reports and submittals have been approved you can request your field meeting at least 5 business days prior to this meeting being scheduled.

-- Subsurface Field Meeting (Utilities): Upon payment of the (DEV) permit and prior to any utility inspections being scheduled, the Municipal General Contractor shall request within 5 business days of the meeting, a Subsurface Field Meeting through email@example.com This meeting will cover protocols for the construction of subsurface infrastructure.
-The Permit Coordinator will choose one of the available time slots on the Project Coordination/Field Meetings Calendar (Thursday mornings each week 8:00am - 9:00am, 9:30am - 10:30am, or 11:00am - 12:00pm).
+- Subsurface Field Meeting (Utilities): Upon payment of the (DEV) permit and above requirements and prior to any utility inspections being scheduled, the Municipal General Contractor shall request within 5 business days of the meeting, a Subsurface Field Meeting through email@example.com This meeting will cover protocols for the construction of subsurface infrastructure.
+The Engineering Coordinator will choose one of the three available time slots on the Project Coordination/Field Meetings Calendar (Thursday mornings each week 8:00am - 9:00am, 9:30am - 10:30am, or 11:00am - 12:00pm) and email out the invite to all interested parties.

 - Additional Information -